gabrielsacampos/imobapp/README.md

 #### On terminal, to start server:
 ```
-npm run start:dev
+$ npm run start:dev
 ```

 > Our API: **http://localhost:3000/api**

-note: _API documentation still in construction.
+note: _API's documentation still in construction.
 For now, we can only see the endpoints and params.
 Body examples and schemas come soon._

 > Third-Party API: **https://developer.imobzi.com/#section/Introduction**